lucylow/Starfish/README.md

 ### Conclusion
 The goal of Ocean is to unlock massive troves of data for consumption by AI in an equitabe and secure manner.
-The deployment of Lucy's Decentralized Data Marketplace on Ocean Protocol is done by asset tokenization on the blockchain.
+The deployment of Starfish Decentralized Data Marketplace on Ocean Protocol is done by asset tokenization on the blockchain.
 The power is redistributed by liberating siloed data and opening it up to data scientists and AI researchers.
 This will help engage the community, leverage data, and revolutionize the world.
 ---

 ### References